Arktii/aseprite_rain/README.md

 ### 3. Customize the rain then click **Run**
 See the section [Customization](#customization) below for a more detailed explanation on how each option affects the rain generated

+> **Recommendation** Take time to choose a **color** that matches the scene.
+Reduce opacity if needed. <br/>
+> The presets already provide flexible settings for almost any scene, but they don't modify the color at all.

 ![dialog box](https://github.com/Arktii/aseprite_rain/assets/72131971/9ca736b7-0cee-44b4-9aab-fa649488d51d)